Code-Institute-Submissions/MS1-infinity-gym/README.md

 For the typography I have used Roboto with a backup font of Sans-serif.
 It is a simple and easy to read font.
 The font is also easy to read on smaller devices.

-For choosing of the colors I used adobe color scheme.
+I used adobe color scheme for choosing the colors of my website.
 <img src="assets/documents/adobe-color.jpg">
+Body text: #432d54

+Title of the gym  #948eb7

+Btn hover #purple

 ## Testing
 ---